Istanbul show sheds light on Goya's dark etchings

 The etching captioned “Even thus he cannot make her out,” shows an unctuous suitor sidling up to a woman either genuinely charmed by his overtures or pandering to his romantic illusions.

 “This is quite humorous, and its theme is universal,” Oropesa said.
-“Generally, one would expect the man seeking a prostitute to recognise one.”
+“Generally, one would expect the man seeking a prostitute to recognize one.”

 It is part of “The Caprichos,” or “The Whims”, a fantastical series of prints featuring caricatures of Spanish society and evoking the political cartoon.
 The Caprichos is one of four series of prints that comprise the bulk of the Pera show.